syrilster/DesignPatterns/SystemDesign/WebCrawler/README.md

     **Can we use bloom filters for deduping?**

     In a nutshell, a bloom filter is a space-efficient probabilistic data structure that allows you to test if an element is in a set.
-However, it may have false positive.
-In other words, if a bloom filter can tell you either a URL is definitely not in the pool or it probably is in the pool.
+However, it may have false positive i.e. a bloom filter can indicate either a URL is definitely not in the pool or it is probably in the pool.

     To briefly explain how bloom filter works, an empty bloom filter is a bit array of m bits (all 0).
 There are also k hash functions that map each element to one of the m bits.
 So when we add a new element (URL) into the bloom filter, we will get k bits from the hash functions and set all of them to 1.
 Thus, when we check the existence of an element, we first get the k bits for it and if any of them is not 1, we know immediately that the element doesn’t exist.
 However, if all of the k bits are 1, this can come from the combination of several other elements.